 Who Can Apply for USDA Mortgages?

-There are several different types of USDA mortgages available, with the most popular being the Single Family Housing Guaranteed Loan Program.
-To apply for the USDA Single Family Housing Guaranteed Loan Program, individuals must meet a few requirements.
+Several types of USDA mortgages are available, with the most popular being the Single Family Housing Guaranteed Loan Program.
+Individuals must meet a few requirements to apply for the USDA Single Family Housing Guaranteed Loan Program.
 The main eligibility requirements are:

 - Meet income-eligibility (cannot exceed 115% of median household income).

-- Agree to personally occupy the dwelling as their primary residence.
+- Agree to occupy the dwelling as their primary residence personally.

 - Be a U.S. Citizen, U.S. non-citizen national, or Qualified Alien.

-To apply for a USDA loan, applicants must be purchasing a home in an eligible rural area.
+Applicants must purchase a home in an eligible rural area to apply for a USDA loan.
 The USDA loan program is aimed specifically at the development of rural areas.
-Borrowers cannot buy a home outside of the eligible rural areas determined by the USDA.
+Borrowers cannot buy a home outside the eligible rural areas determined by the USDA.

 Use the official USDA tool to check the eligibility of any property.

-Additional requirements are in place for screening applicants, including reasonable credit history and the inability to obtain reasonable funding elsewhere.
+Additional requirements for screening applicants include reasonable credit history and the inability to obtain reasonable funding elsewhere.
 USDA home loan applicants purchasing their first home are also prioritized.
 Other criteria may apply depending on the number of applicants versus the available funding.

 Characteristics of a USDA Mortgage